Yulin FANG

 • Co-Editor in Chief, Information Technology & People (2018-present)

-• Senior Editor, Information Systems Research (2017-present)
+• Senior Editor, Journal of the Association for Information Systems (2023-present)

 • Senior Editor, Journal of Information Technology (2021-present)

-• Associate Editor, Information & Management (2017-present)
+• Associate Editor, Information & Management (2017-2024)

 • Associate Editor, MIS Quarterly (2012-2016)